Midnight Sun

 At 44 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat False victory: Katie records her song professionally with Charlie's help and their relationship reaches its peak.
 Everything seems perfect, but she still hasn't told him the full truth about her condition., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 67 minutes (74% through) represents the emotional nadir.
 Here, Katie is accidentally exposed to sunlight and collapses.
 Charlie discovers the truth about her XP in the worst possible way.
-Katie's health deteriorates significantly—the "whiff of death" as her condition worsens., shows the protagonist at their lowest point.
+Katie's health deteriorates significantly—the "whiff of death" as her condition worsens., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 80% of the runtime.
 Charlie returns to Katie, understanding that their limited time together is worth it.
 Katie accepts that truly living means accepting both love and loss.
 They choose each other despite everything., demonstrating the transformation achieved throughout the journey.